-Mr. Tako, the chairman of a pharmaceutical company, learns of roma tomato-sized berries that grow on Farou Island, are a miracle cure, and that the natives worship a god called Kingkong who has allegedly grown to giant size from eating the berries.
+Mr. Tako, the chairman of a pharmaceutical company, learns the roma tomato-sized berries that grow on Farou Island are a miracle cure, and that the natives worship a god called King Kong who has allegedly grown to giant size from eating the berries.
 What better way to promote the product, Tako figures, than to bring the creature back to Japan?
-So he leads an expedition with Sakurai and Furue to get the berries and the monster.
+He leads an expedition with Sakurai and Furue to get the berries and the monster.
 Meanwhile, some American pilots discover the chunk of the glacier Godzilla was sealed in back in 1955.
-Sakurai's sister's boyfriend Kazuo is busy trying to sell an invisible but superstrong wire, which of course no one wants until Kong escapes...
+Sakurai's sister's boyfriend Kazuo is busy trying to sell an invisible but super-strong wire, which of course no one wants until Kong escapes...
 Written by

 Scott Hutchins <firstname.lastname@example.org>

 Godzilla has three toes in this movie instead of four.
 In Japan, the number four is an unlucky number, so for his more positive or comical appearances in the first series of Godzilla films, he would keep having only three toes.
 When Toho later brought Godzilla back to his darker, more serious roots in the 80s, he went back to having four toes again.
 See more »

 In the scenes aboard the submarine Seahawk, the captain is wearing white gloves.
 This is part of the dress uniform for the Imperial Navy but not the U.S. Navy.
 See more »

 We scored a full-page display in the newspapers.
 Why don't we take a photo of him smiling to put in our ads?

 Do you think King Kong smiles?

 We get him to smile.